AgePartnership/oleg-starter-pack/README.md

 Files in utilities contains useful, compact snippets of code which can be accessed directly using a class in your HTML

-*Note* These files must be one of the last imported partials
+*Note* Individual utility files or the main <code>utilities.scss</code> must be one of the last imported partials

 ## Install using npm